Free home visits

 Yes, you might get some simple amplification, but inferior products like these generally don't assist your hearing.
 There is also a genuine risk that it could do more damage than good to your hearing long term.

 We understand that budget is a huge factor in getting a hearing aid.
-As independent private audiologists ourselves we are proud to offer exceptional hearing healthcare service, a great scope of hearing aid choices from the best manufacturers and highest level of technology.
+As independent private audiologists ourselves we are proud to offer exceptional hearing healthcare service, a great scope of hearing aid choices from the best manufacturers and the highest level of technology.

 We are also transparent about our prices and offer some of the lowest in the UK.
-That being said, when budget is restricted, we would rather recommend customers go to the NHS for their hearing healthcare than purchase OTC hearing aids.
+That being said, when the budget is restricted, we would rather recommend customers go to the NHS for their hearing healthcare than purchase OTC hearing aids.

-On the other hand, people would argue that over-the-counter hearing aids have normalised and popularised hearing aids.
-Which we hope will go in some way to changing negative attitudes towards them.
-As the dated hearing solution design and concept make way to a more modern way of design, lifestyle and audiology – it has the potential to inspire people to seek an earlier diagnosis.
+As the dated hearing solution design and concept make way for a more modern way of design, lifestyle and audiology – it has the potential to inspire people to seek an earlier diagnosis.

 It's important to remember that there are some potential drawbacks to using OTC hearing aids.
 They may not be as effective as prescription hearing aids in addressing more severe or complex hearing loss, and they may not be tailored to the individual's specific hearing needs.
-In addition, OTC hearing aids may not include some of the advanced features and technologies found in prescription hearing aids, such as noise reduction or wireless connectivity.

 If you are considering using an OTC hearing aid, it is important to carefully research the available options and consider your specific hearing needs.
 It may be helpful to consult with a hearing healthcare professional or a trusted healthcare provider to determine the best solution for your hearing loss.